echen/scaldingale/README2.md

 # Mad Props

-And finally, a huge shoutout to [Argyris Zymnis](https://twitter.com/argyris), [Avi Bryant](https://twitter.com/avibryant), and [Oscar Boykin](https://twitter.com/posco), the mastermind hackers who have spent (and continue spending!) unimaginable hours making Scalding a joy to use.

-@argyris, @avibryant, @posco: Thanks for everything you've done. #awesomejobguys
+And finally, a huge shoutout to [Argyris Zymnis](https://twitter.com/argyris), [Avi Bryant](https://twitter.com/avibryant), and [Oscar Boykin](https://twitter.com/posco), the mastermind hackers who have spent (and continue spending!) unimaginable hours making Scalding a joy to learn and use.
+A deep thank you for everything you've done. #AWESOMEWORKGUYS